car251290/React_Native_App/README.md

 React Native Lifecycle

 They are born (creation), grow (updating), and finally, die (deletion).
 This is called the component lifecycle.
 For each phase of a component's life, React Native provides access to certain built-in events/methods called lifecycle hooks or methods.

+React Native provides hooks, methods that get called automatically at each point in the lifecycle, that give you good control of what happens at the point it is invoked.
+A good understanding of these hooks will give you the power to effectively control and manipulate what goes on in a component throughout its lifetime